cedowens/HELK-automation/README.md

 # HELK-automation
 Scripts to automate HELK server standup in Digital Ocean and heartbeat on macOS.
 This is useful for blue and red teams who want to run offensive tools/tactics on macOS and view endpoint security logs in HELK to build detections.
 This also protects the HELK server by putting it behind a Digital Ocean cloud firewall and only allowing access to the IP(s) specified by the user during run.sh script execution.

-This is building on the work that Antonio Piazza (@antman1P) did at https://antman1p-30185.medium.com/acting-red-seeing-blue-b04dd845c3dc by automating the server and client sides.
+This is building on the work that Antonio Piazza (@antman1P) did at https://antman1p-30185.medium.com/acting-red-seeing-blue-b04dd845c3dc.
+This repo automates some of the setup steps in Antonio's post using bash + terraform.

 I wrote a blog post with more details here: [add URL]